An autumn harvest

 Youth of the Beast (Japan, 1963)

-I was reminded of Seijun Suzuki the other day during a screening of the new Belgian movie Tokyo Fiancée, a comedy about a French tutor who suspects her student's family are yakuza – gangsters.
-The association is played for gags in that flick, but back in the yakuza genre's heyday in the 1960s, violence and depravity were all the rage, no more so than in the visionary work of maverick Japanese director Seijun Suzuki (Tokyo Drifter, Branded to Kill).
+I was reminded of Seijun Suzuki the other day during a screening of the new Belgian movie Tokyo Fiancée, a comedy about a French tutor who suspects that her Japanese student's family are yakuza – gangsters.
+The association is played for gags in that flick, but back in the yakuza genre's heyday in the 1960s, violence and depravity were all the rage, no more so than in the visionary work of the maverick director Suzuki (Tokyo Drifter, Branded to Kill).
 Youth of the Beast stars Jô Shishido as an ex-cop who comes between two rival Tokyo gangs in his quest to avenge his murdered partner.
 Shot in ultra-widescreen Nikkatsuscope, the picture is a riot of colour, odd camera angles, fantasy and visual inventiveness.
 The Blu-ray/DVD set from British label Eureka!
 Masters of Cinema comes with a trailer, a 26-minute video essay by scholar Tony Raynes, and a 36-page illustrated booklet.
-The discs are coded for Europe, however, so you'll need the right player to play them.
+The discs are coded for Europe, so you'll need the right player to play them.

 Animal Farm (Britain, 1954)